russell-archer/StoreHelper/README.md

 - if you have made purchases, and
 - the app **has** been closed (quit) , then
 - you lose connectivity
+- re-open the app
-- `StoreKit2` will NOT use the receipt to check for purchases and all checks for purchases fail
+- `StoreKit2` will NOT use the receipt to check for purchases and all checks for purchases **fail**

-Given the potential for unhappy customers, StoreHelper includes "fallback" collection of purchases (product ids) that gets persisted and can be used as a backup when the App Store's not available.
+Given the potential for unhappy customers, `StoreHelper` includes "fallback" collection of purchases (product ids) that gets persisted and is automatically and transparently used as a backup when the App Store's not available.

 # The Receipt
 The main differences between `StoreKit1` and `StoreKit2` receipts are: